syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Covered-Ranges.md

 ---
 layout: post
-title: Covered Ranges of GridControl for Syncfusion Essential WindowsForms
+title: Covered Ranges in Windows Forms Grid Control control | Syncfusion
-description: This section explains covered ranges and its functionalities
+description: Learn about Covered Ranges support in Syncfusion Windows Forms Grid Control control and more details.
 platform: WindowsForms
 control: GridControl
 documentation: ug
 ---

-# Covered Ranges
+# Covered Ranges in Windows Forms Grid Control
 The range of cells can be covered like Excel merging functionality.
 In this technique, range of cells which has different data or same data can be covered.
 The range of cells can be covered by adding the [GridRangeInfo](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridRangeInfo.html) to the [CoveredRanges](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_CoveredRanges) collection.
 The range can be cell, range of cells, table, row or column.

 The CoveredRanges will be maintained in the [GridModelCoveredRanges](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridModelCoveredRanges.html) collection.